How to use various docker images¶

 cd rinkeby

 The current version of TC uses Infura as a Web3 provider to access Rinkeby testnet.
+(Support for other networks as well as private nets are being added.)
+To use Infura, set the following environment variables (or put them in a .env file):

 Warning

-Keep WEB3_INFURA_PROJECT_ID
+Keep WEB3_INFURA_PROJECT_ID and WEB3_INFURA_API_SECRET secrets.

-Launch TC¶
+Launch TC

-Thanks to docker-compose, TC—the backend as well as the relay—can be launch together in one command: docker-compose up
+Thanks to docker-compose, TC—the backend as well as the relay—can be launch together in one command: docker-compose up.
+To run it in the background, use docker-compose up -d.
+Other advanced uses of docker-compose can be found in their documentation.

 There is a convenience Makefile that wraps around common docker-compose commands.
+For example, you can type make up instead of docker-compose up.